Steady-state calculation & pump sizing

 District heating network, part 2: perform the steady-state calculation and size the pump

-This tutorial demonstrates how to edit the system configuration, perform a steady-state calculation, and size the pump.
-The starting point is the network created in the first tutorial.
+This part demonstrates how to edit the system configuration, perform a steady-state calculation, and size the pump.
+The starting point is the network created in the first part.

 In the Systems view, it is shown which systems are assigned at which point.

-Double-clicking the entry opens the system editor.
+Double-clicking the entry opens the plant editor.
 The simple house transfer station contains:

 - A heat exchanger with a pressure loss of 0.5 bar